batro83/robot-app/README.md

 ## Improving

 More unit test with monitoring stations.
-More integration tests.
+More integration tests, with others robot's config (speed, distance, stations).
-Finish endpoints /stop and /reroute (I'm out of time and this is a little bit trickie).
+To finish endpoints /stop and /reroute (I'm out of time and this is a little bit trickie).
 Send a better exception in case the polyline is invalid.